seb36273/openmediavault-ldap/README.md

 # LDAP Plugin for OpenMediaVault

-This plugin connects OpenMediaVault to an LDAP Server for centralized user management and authentification.
+This plugin connects OpenMediaVault [1] to an LDAP Server for centralized user management and authentification.

-You can use LDAP
-for system wide User- and Groupmanagement.
+You can use LDAP for system wide User- and Groupmanagement.
 Additionally you can activate PAM auth with `libpam-ldapd` module.
 The name switch service is done with `libnss-ldapd`.
 For caching actually the NSCD service is used, maybe we should change from NSLCD to SSSD in future.
 A good explanation of the pam auth and nss process will give you the reference [4].

+**Hint**: This repository has been officially added to OpenMediaVault Plugin Developers.
+[2]

 **Be aware**: This code was tested in a clean environment with fresh installed OpenMediaVault setup.
 I am not responsible for loss of your data!
 Please make always a full backup